-- 1. These Regulations apply to all persons having registered for a course or programme of study at the Courtauld Institute of Art.
+These Regulations apply to all persons having registered for a course or programme of study at the Courtauld Institute of Art.
 They are made subject to the Articles of Association of the Courtauld Institute of Art and to the Ordinances of the University.
-Any disputes arising from the application of the Regulations shall by governed by the Laws of England currently in force. - 2.
-The Regulations may be amended or suspended by the Academic Board at its discretion. - 3.
-In these Regulations,
+Any disputes arising from the application of the Regulations shall by governed by the Laws of England currently in force.

+The Regulations may be amended or suspended by the Academic Board at its discretion.

+In these Regulations:
-The Institute is the Courtauld Institute of Art.

-The Academic Board is the body set up in accordance with Article 19 of the Articles of Association.

-Academic year normally means the nine-month period extending from the beginning of October to the beginning of July.

-The word year when used without limitations means a calendar year.

-The Academic Registrar is the Academic Registrar of the Institute unless otherwise indicated.
+- The Institute is The Courtauld Institute of Art. - The University is the University of London. - The Academic Board is the body set up in accordance with Article 19 of the Articles of Association. - Academic year normally means the nine-month period extending from the middle of September to the beginning of July. - The word year when used without limitations means a calendar year. - The Academic Registrar is the Academic Registrar of The Courtauld unless otherwise indicated.

-Authority to make awards
+2 Authority to Make Awards

-- 4. The Institute is authorised to award foundation, first and postgraduate taught degrees and specialist doctorates and the degrees of MPhil and PhD of the University of London in accordance with Regulations and Procedures made in accordance with the Ordinances of the University of London to persons registered by the Institute as Students or Associate Students. - 5.
-The Institute has the authority to institute any qualification other than a degree, to make regulations for it and to award it to persons satisfying those regulations. - 6.
-The Institute may revoke any degree, diploma or certificate granted by the Institute and all privileges connected therewith, if it shall be discovered at any time and proved to the satisfaction of the Institute that: - 6.1 there was a relevant administrative error in the award made under the procedures approved by the Institute; or - 6.2 subsequent to the award, the relevant board of examiners, having taken into account information which was unavailable at the time its decision was made, has determined that a candidate's classification should be altered.
+The Courtauld is authorised to award foundation, first and postgraduate taught degrees and specialist doctorates and the degrees of MPhil and PhD of the University of London in accordance with Regulations and Procedures made in accordance with the Ordinances of the University of London to persons registered by The Courtauld as Students or Associate Students.

+The Courtauld has the authority to institute any qualification other than a degree, to make regulations for it and to award it to persons satisfying those regulations.

+The Courtauld may revoke any degree, diploma or certificate granted by the Institute and all privileges connected therewith, if it shall be discovered at any time and proved to the satisfaction of the Institute that:

+- There was a relevant administrative error in the award made under the procedures approved by The Courtauld; or - subsequent to the award, the relevant board of examiners, having taken into account information which was unavailable at the time its decision was made, has determined that a candidate's classification should be altered.

-The power to make regulations
+3 The Power to Make Regulations

-7. Pursuant to these regulations the Institute has the power to make further regulations governing any matter relevant to study at the Institute.
+Pursuant to these regulations the Institute has the power to make further regulations governing any matter relevant to study at the Institute.

-Admission as a student
+4 Admission as a Student